 The environmental working group conducted a water study in Iowa saying voluntary water conservation methods are overall not working and not worth shelling out large sums of money towards.

-I spoke to the watershed project coordinator for Buena Vista and Pocahontas counties about how she views the future of this issue.
+Anita Patrick, the Watershed Project Coordinator for Buena Vista and Pocahontas counties, is speaking out about how she views the future of this issue.

-"I think everybody sees degraded water quality but we are hoping to make improvements and by giving the farmers educating, and providing tools for implementing, it'd help with improving water quality," says Anita Patrick, Watershed Project Coordinator for the WQI Project in the headwaters of the North Raccoon.
+"I think everybody sees degraded water quality but we are hoping to make improvements and by giving the farmers educating, and providing tools for implementing, it'd help with improving water quality," says Patrick.

-Watershed Project Coordinator, Anita Patrick, said theres a variety of tools farmers can use when trying to improve water conservation.
-While many of the tools and practices are readily available, Patrick says the biggest challenge is getting those informed..and united.
+Patrick says there are a variety of tools farmers can use when trying to improve water conservation.
+While many of the tools and practices are readily available, Patrick says the biggest challenge is getting those informed, and united.

 "We do recognize that farmers can do their part and we are focusing on equipping local farmers and producers and landowners with tools that help them make environmentally sound decisions," says Patrick